Berstanio/gdx-graalhelper/README.md

 }
 ```

 Step 2.
-Add the dependency
+Add the dependency based on what you mean.
+They will register themselves automatically if they are on the classpath.
 ```groovy
 dependencies {
     implementation 'io.github.anyicomplex:gdx-svmhelper:1.10.0-beta4'